This article contains nothing but major spoilers for Marvel’s The Defenders.

 Matt Murdock, Jessica Jones, Luke Cage, and Danny Rand investigate criminals and fight injustice, unaware their paths are about to cross.

 The first thing you have to understand is the team we’re about to know as The Defenders is absolutely, in no way whatsoever, the team that was originally called The Defenders.
 That squad included Doctor Strange (yep), Namor (what?), the Hulk (for real?!?), and the Silver Surfer (no, we’re not messing with you).
 It’s only recently in the comics that we’ve had Daredevil, Jessica Jones, Luke Cage, and Iron Fist using the name (although everyone except Jessica had, at some point or another, been a member of the comic book team).
-We have a much more detailed breakdown of all that weirdness right here for you.

 If anything, this team bears more relation to the “Marvel Knights” squad Daredevil briefly put together, which included Punisher, Black Widow, Dagger (soon to be on TV with Freeform’s upcoming Cloak & Dagger show), and Shang Chi (who should be a serious candidate for inclusion in Iron Fist Season 2).